cloudetm/microservices/06-deployment/01-books/01-microservices-deployment-cookbook/02-containerizing-microservices-with-docker/README.md

 $ eval $(docker-machine env default)

-> Open `VirtualBox` to see the Docker host is running
+> Open `VirtualBox` to see the Docker-Host is running

-> Spin off the first Docker container
+> Spin off the first Docker-Container

 ```
 $ docker run hello-world